Skip to content

 Key Features:

-• Model Support: Gemini via Vertex AI, plus other models through LiteLLM adapters
+• Model Support: Gemini via Agent Platform, plus other models through LiteLLM adapters

 • Developer Experience: Local dev UI (adk web), CLI evaluation tool (adk eval)